 Teaching Division

 The AHA Teaching Division collects and disseminates information about the training of teachers, studies and encourages innovative methods of instruction, and works to foster cooperation among faculty.
-Returning members are Jennifer Baniewicz, Council member, Amos Alonzo Stagg High School (US, AP US, AP European, Western civilization) and Charles Zappia, Council member, San Diego Mesa Coll. (corporatization of higher education, community college historians, transformation of work and the American labor movement).
+Returning members are Serena Zabin, vice president, Carleton Coll. (early America, American Revolution), Jennifer Baniewicz, Council member, Amos Alonzo Stagg High School (US, AP US, AP European, Western civilization) and Edward Cohn, Council member, Grinnell Coll.
+(Soviet Union/Russia/central Europe, policing and surveillance).

 Candidate Statement